 1. You’re getting negative feedback from your internal business partners.

 Data is the backbone of any business, so it’s no surprise that a lack of satisfaction from internal partners can often be traced back to data issues.
 From ensuring quality datasets are delivered at scale, through to solutions aimed towards empowering your colleagues with access to necessary information and context – there are many proactive steps you can take when aiming for better performance in this area.
 Taking action now will ensure everyone has what they need; fuelling success and transforming negative feedback into positive progress.

 2. People keep sending you data in Microsoft Excel.

 Now, we all love Excel.
 It’s brilliant.
 It’s made data handling a far more widespread expectation at every level of an organisation.
 But it does not give any way of source or version controlling your datasets, and is massively prone to its inherent limitations in scale and size.
 In fact, its ubiquity and almost unilateral adoption means that all your fabulous data lake investments are being totally undermined when things like remediation files, or reports, get downloaded into an Excel sheet.
 If you’re seeing Excel being used for these kinds of activities, you can bet you’ve a data quality problem (or multiple problems) that are having a real effect on your business.

-Third, your IT team has more tickets than an abandoned car.
+3. Your IT team has more tickets than an abandoned car.